MSQOM2025/GP-test-manuscript/README.md

 # Code for: A Scalable Frobenius-Norm Permutation Test for High-Dimensional Differential Covariance Matrices in Genomic Studies
-This repository contains the Python code for the real-data analysis in the manuscript "Fast and Scalable Detection of Differential Gene Co-Expression Networks in High-Dimensional Genomic Studies".
+This repository contains the Python code for the real-data analysis in the manuscript "A Scalable Frobenius-Norm Permutation Test for High-Dimensional Differential Covariance Matrices in Genomic Studies".

 ## Data Source